bounswe/bounswe2019group9/README.md

 > assets folder should contain our assets (eg: images) for our wiki pages and such.
 > please, keep the assets folder clean as it is. [#49](https://github.com/bounswe/bounswe2019group9/issues/49#issuecomment-486808117)
 Please, reopen that issue if you'd prefer another hierarchy or have questions about it.

+## How To Run The Project
+### Android App
+Download [kereviz-android.apk](https://github.com/bounswe/bounswe2019group9/blob/master/kereviz-android.apk) file from the Github repository.
+Connect an Android device to the computer and send the kereviz-android.apk file to the Android device via the USB cable.
+On the Android device open the file.
+The installation of the app must start automatically.
+Note: Android device must be in developer mode.
+To switch your device to Developer mode, click to the Android version in the Settings, seven times.